 Here are the dog meat trade survivors!
-We just hit over 3,000 dogs as of middle of Feb 2019 flying out to the homes in the US and Canada.Our precious boy Conor was the 3,000th boy flown out in early Feb, Total number of heads were 3,243 December 2019.
+We just hit over 3,000 dogs as of middle of Feb 2018 flying out to the homes in the US and Canada.Our precious boy Conor was the 3,000th boy flown out in early Feb, Total number of heads were 3,243 December 2019.
 We started sending dogs out of Korea since 2013 when we realized local adoption is not safe.

 *Please, please read the adoption information/process first before you pick your dog.
 You can find the most frequently asked questions answered in the link. https://savekoreandogs.org/adoption-information/

 Our rescue members in other cities do the basic care and bring the dogs over to us but mostly we take care of all the process from rescue, medical treatments, nurture and rehabilitate, find homes and rehome the dogs out of Korea.

 The photos/videos of the list are taken a couple of weeks after they arrived shelter, first stage of warming up for a home.
 This is for you to view only (they may look a little different now).
 I send you the latest when you inquire or have confirmed your adoption.
 Our dogs do not know how to take treats from hands, they do not know how to play with toys.
 Some of the traumatized have seen the slaughtering scenes.
 Some are shy and timid till they learn to trust humans.
 It is difficult to estimate weights as they gain so much weight with us after so much deprivation and malnourishment.
 The weight ranges, as for Jindo mix its normally 20 to 35 pounds when fully grown, for Hound/Tosa mix, they are minimum 50 to 60 pounds.
 When you inquire, we send you the latest weight in our medical records.
-When all have been confirmed then we book the flight and have our vet to issue the health certificate for the quarantine inspection.
+When all have been confirmed then we book the flight and have our vet to sign the health certificate for the quarantine inspection.

 Some of the dogs are fostered abroad- which means they are already in Canada or USA.
 Some of these foster homes are organised through our relationships with rescue groups working together with us over the years.